HVPereira/HVPereira/README.md

 <h3 align="left">A passionate Solution Architect in Nokia</h3>

 - 🔭 I’m currently working on **5G Core Projects**.
 - 🌱 I love to help and share my knowledge and expertise with others.
-I enjoy working on Open Source and helping people getting the most from my contributions.
 - 🏠 My activity is usually focused but not limited to Home Assistant related projects.
 I'm the founder and maintainer of Awesome HA Blueprints.
 - 🤖 I also enjoy designing complex and highly automated CI/CD pipelines with the GitHub Actions ecosystem.
 - 📷 I’m a free time photographer and videomaker.